I traveled to Cartagena and Medellin to celebrate my birthday. I split the time between these two places to get a city, and Caribbean, fixes.

 You can get to Playa Blanca by:

-• Boat: I believe the boat is an hour ride, so I decided against this to avoid potential sea sickness.
+- Boat: I believe the boat is a one-hour ride, so I decided against this to avoid potential seasickness.
 Also, I’ve read that going by boat can be more expensive.

 The food and drinks were AMAZING at Nena Beach.- I tried an assortment of cocktails while there.
-From a cocktail in a pineapple, to mojitos.
-For lunch, I ordered fried fish which came with a side of: tostones, white rice and a salad.
-I basically inhaled the fish and everything else on the plate.
+From a cocktail in a pineapple to mojitos.
+For lunch, I ordered fried fish which came with a side of tostones, white rice, and a salad.

 All in all, I HIGHLY recommend doing a beach day through Nena Beach Club & Hotel.